apache/druid/integration-tests-ex/docs/conversion.md

 test group stands alone: its Docker Compose file defines the cluster for that one test.
 There is some detangling of the existing conditionals to determine the setup used by each test group.

-Copy the `cluster.sh` script from an existing test.
-Add lines to copy any test-specific files into the `target/shared` folder.

 Create the `yaml/docker.yaml` resource in `/src/test/resources` to define your cluster for the Java tests.